deviaan/deviaan.online/content/posts/003_eggs_in_basket.md

 [Variance](https://en.wikipedia.org/wiki/Variance) is a statistics term that refers to the distribution of probable events, but you can also think of it like luck.
 Card games are fun in large part because of variance, after all the skill you develop is making the best use of the resources you have (ie. the cards you draw), not all the resources available to you (ie. the cards in your deck).
 But when variance is too high, it starts to feel like your decisions don't matter and that, in my opinion, just sucks the fun out of the game.

 Best of 1 games have a high variance.
 If you get bad draws or terrible coin flips, that's it you lose the game _and_ your streak.
 Even if that is unlikely, since it needs to happen only once to ruin your run, the variance of getting 5 games in a row where you _don't_ experience a run-ruining event is wide.
-This is why I think these events would be more enjoyable with allowing some amount of losses before ending your run.
+This is why I think these events would be more enjoyable if they allowed some amount of losses before ending your run.
 I found 5 success before 3 failures to be a sweet spot in [4e D&D skill challenges](https://www.roll4.net/2021/05/21/4es-best-mechanic-skill-challenges), so I'd probably try that first.
 Of course, this means players wouldn't play as much which is the _whole point_ of the event so I'm not sure the Pokemon company would go for it.

 Before starting the event, accept that you are going to lose some runs to random bullshit.
 What you want to do going in is maximize your chance of winning by: (1) playing a deck that has pretty even matchups and (2) minimize your miss-plays.
 When you focus too much on those unlucky games, there's a chance you might get [tilted](https://infinite.tcgplayer.com/article/Avoiding-the-Pitfalls-of-Tilt/9aff6f35-4153-4d1d-8083-ab9bbd7004d7/), and at that point you're going to start losing games due to poor play anyways.
 Take a break if this happens.

 Besides being "zen" about losses, or whatever, one thing I always do with this event is fish for my first win.
 If a game even _looks_ like I might lose it, I just conceded and move on.
-A random player gets a free win, which is nice for them, but it also means I don't have to expend a any energy on that first win, I can just focus on the next four.
+A random player gets a free win, which is nice for them, but it also means I don't have to expend any energy on that first win, I can just focus on the next four.

 ### Take Breaks

 This leads to the next big point--energy.
 Like, you're physical and mental energy not the game mechanic.
 Card games take a toll on you, it's a fair amount of thinking trying to see one to two moves ahead.
 When you're tired, you're more likely to make mistakes and ruin your run.
-There's not time limit or penalty for stopping, so take as many as you need.
+There's no time limit or penalty for stopping, so take as many as you need.

 ### This event is irrelevant